Azure/AppService/_posts/2019-12-15-App Service Environment Support for Availability Zones.md

 The remote file storage for web applications deployed on a zonal ILB ASE uses Zone Redundant Storage (ZRS), though this is an internal implementation detail of zonal ILB ASEs.

-Note that unless the steps described in this article are followed, ILB ASEs do not automatically get deployed in a zonal manner.
+Note that unless the steps described in this article are followed, ILB ASEs are not automatically deployed in a zonal manner.
 Furthermore only ILB ASEs support availability zones - external facing ASEs (i.e. ASEs that have a public IP address for accepting website traffic) currently do not support zone pinning.

 Zonal ILB ASEs can be created in any of the following regions: